MaastrichtU-IDS/translator-openpredict/docs/README.md

 Run the get_predict to get the QueryGraph edges and nodes {disease: OMIM:1567, drug: DRUGBANK:DB0001, score: 0.9}

-:reasoner_query Query from Reasoner API
+:param: reasoner_query Query from Reasoner API
+:return Results as ReasonerAPI object

 <a name=".openpredict.openpredict_omim_drugbank"></a>
 # openpredict.openpredict\_omim\_drugbank